madetech/blog/posts/ethical_software_engineering.md

 * They should have a good understanding of data backup methods to mitigate the risk of data loss, but to also ensure the data isn’t easily accessed by those who shouldn’t be able to.

-* They should ensure that physical access to infrastructure is secure, if it is kept on site.
+* They should ensure that physical access to infrastructure is secure if it is kept on site.
 Failing that, a reliable infrastructure provider should be used.

-* The location of third party hardware should be considered carefully.
-Different countries have different data protection laws
+* The geographic location of third party hardware should be considered carefully.
+Different countries have different data protection laws.

+## Looking to the future

 Data plays an integral role in our day to day lives, and it is likely to play a more important role in the future.
 The data being collected is becoming more personal, more invasive and as a result, our responsibility to keep it secure has never been greater.
 Whatever the ethical implications of the particular situation, as long as an engineer does all they can to ensure the security and integrity of their customer's data, at a professional level I believe they have fulfilled their moral obligations.